Gigaspaces/xap-docs/site-hugo/content/sbp/wan-gateway-pass-through-replication.markdown

 # Overview

-The WAN Gateway allows for the implementation of a pass-through replication topology across clusters of space instances.
+The WAN gateway allows for the implementation of a pass-through replication topology across clusters of Space instances.
 In this architecture, a site may act as an intermediary for delegating replication requests across two or more other sites.
-For instance, given three clusters in New York, London, and Hong Kong, there might be bandwidth or connectivity issues between Hong Kong and New York, thereby requiring London to be used as a pass through site.
-Such replication behavior may be specified through the use of the indirect delegation feature.
-The sample processing units and configuration provided below are intended as an example of implementing a pass through topology across three sites: New York (US), London (GB), and Hong Kong (HK) where each site has an independent cluster and a Gateway.
+For instance, given three clusters in New York, London, and Hong Kong, there might be bandwidth or connectivity issues between Hong Kong and New York, thereby requiring London to be used as a pass-through site.
+Such replication behavior may be specified using the indirect delegation feature.
+The sample Processing Units and configuration described below are an example of implementing a pass-through topology across three sites: New York (US), London (GB), and Hong Kong (HK), where each site has an independent cluster and a gateway.

 ![WAN_passthrough.jpg](/attachment_files/sbp/WAN_passthrough.jpg)

-The demo is configured to start three space instances across three clusters.
+The demo is configured to start three Space instances across three clusters.
 While the three clusters run on your local machine, they are demarcated by zones and different lookup service ports as follows:

 |Gateway/Space|Zone|Lookup Service Port|